jstraney/mazeltov-project/README.md

 ## Extending Layout

-These are just suggestions for expanding the layout if you had to:
+These are just suggestions for expanding the layout if you had to (or wanted to):

 * lib - Standalone libraries (though @mazeltov/util has a lot of coverage for getting things done)
+* src - Client side source code for a bundled SPA.
+You coud bundle this in the public directory, and could even put your client source in a separate repo.

 ## Adding Custom Code